seinecle/blog/_posts/2022-04-08-translated-web-app-in-107-languages-i18n.md

 _The web app is originally developed in English.
 Now it can be visited in any of the 107 languages offered by Google Translate and DeepL_

-# An inspiration: Patrich Chew from Change.org
+# An inspiration: Patrick Chew from Change.org

 Early March, I was in San Francisco to guide the 120+ students of the [MSc degree](https://masters.em-lyon.com/en/msc-in-digital-marketing-data-science) I manage at [emlyon business school](https://em-lyon.com/en).